Let’s Get Started: FAQs

 What is your treatment approach?

-My approach de-centers pathology and treatment plans and takes a non-linear, holistic view.
-We talk about structural oppression and the systems that keep us stuck.
+My approach de-centers pathology with a non-linear, holistic view of the human experience.
+We talk about systemic oppression and the narratives that keep us stuck.
 All of my work is trauma informed, and I work at a pace that feels safe for each client.

 What diagnoses do you work with?

-The most common disorders I see in counseling are depression and other mood disorders (like bipolar disorder), anxiety, PTSD, addictions, eating disorders, and ADHD (including late-diagnosed or not-yet-diagnosed Adult ADHD).
+The most common disorders I see in counseling are depression and other mood disorders (like bipolar disorder), anxiety, PTSD, C-PTSD, gender dysphoria, and ADHD (including late-diagnosed or not-yet-diagnosed Adult ADHD).
 Most of my clients are neurodiverse.
+A good number of my clients are Autistic Spectrum, though I am not specialized in ASD specifically.
 Religious Trauma Syndrome is not a formally recognized DSM-V diagnosis; however, it is a known cluster of symptoms and experiences that I see often.

 Do you offer weekend or evening services?
 What are your hours?

 Yes!
-I am proud to offer weekend and evening services, sometimes as late as 11pm.
+I am proud to offer weekend and evening services, sometimes as late as 10pm.
+I work most weekdays plus every other weekend, with evenings on Wednesdays, Thursdays and every other Friday.
+See my schedule for availability.

 My hours of availability will vary depending on the day - please reach out and we will find a time that works for you.